ros/diagnostics/diagnostic_common_diagnostics/README.md

+General information about this repository, including legal information, build instructions and known issues/limitations, are given in [README.md](../README.md) in the repository root.

+# The diagnostic_common_diagnostics package
-This package provides generic nodes to monitor a linux host.
+This package provides generic nodes to monitor a Linux host.

 Currently only the NTP monitor is ported to ROS2.